CNG/hipdump/README.md

 * History of all individual conversations
 * Files from all individual conversations

 All the history will be in JSON format.
-I will hopefully soon add a utility to convert that to a more human friendly format, but the important part for now is to TAKE YOUR HIPDUMP!
+See below for a command to convert to plain text format.

 You can run this multiple times.
 It should append any new content without redownloading everything. **Caveat emptor:** *I wrote this quickly, and there are no tests.*

-## How?!
+## How to take a HipDump

 Get a [HipChat API key](https://www.hipchat.com/account/api).